laithsakka/Grafter/README.md

 tree-fuser will be available under bin/.
 Add this directory to your path to ensure the rest of the commands in this tutorial work.

-Note that we use a specific revision of LLVM as we currently rely on a set of patches that are not yet upstreamed.

 # USAGE